Tuesday Clear. Light winds becoming S 15 to 20 km/h in the late evening.

-Monday Sunny.
+Wednesday Sunny.
 Winds S 15 to 25 km/h becoming light in the evening.